-Tare weight of train is the weight of an empty train (without passengers).
+Tare mass of train is the mass of an empty train (without passengers).

-The weight of passengers, baggage or goods conveyed by a train is called Pay or Net weight.
+The mass of passengers, baggage or goods conveyed by a train is called Pay or Net mass.

-Total weight of train = Pay or Net weight of train + Tare weight of train
+Total mass of train in tonne = Pay or Net mass of train in tonne + Tare mass of train in tonne

 1. Friction Resistance